-Top industry news for the ecommerce world brought to you in a weekly update every Monday, with Ideoclick’s VP of Strategy, Andrea Leigh.
+Top industry news for the eCommerce world, brought to you in a weekly update every Monday, with Ideoclick expert and VP of Strategy, Andrea Leigh.

 Amazon’s seventh annual Prime Day helped generate $5.4 billion in online shopping sales for the retail industry on Day 2 for a total of more than $11 billion for the 48-hour event.
 That’s according to data from Adobe’s Digital Economy Index.
 It also puts Prime Day 2021 in the pantheon of marquis shopping dates like Black Friday and Cyber Monday.
 The distinction, of course, is Prime Day and related summer sales are focused more on self-gifting than buying for loved ones.
 In fact, marketing software company Bazaarvoice found 83% of consumers shopped for themselves this Prime Day.

 Hot Topic: Second Hand Fashion Market Growth; Fashion Sustainability

 WWD, June 23, Secondhand Market May be Twice the Size of Fast Fashion by 2030, Says ThredUp, by Kaley Roshitsh

 The industry may still be recovering from its Covid blow, but resale is resilient.
 It may come as no surprise given the recent traction in the resale space, but the category is growing 11 times faster than broader retail and will be worth $77 billion by 2025, resale marketplace ThredUp noted in a new report.
 By 2030, secondhand is expected to be twice the size of fast fashion, with the former valued at $34 billion and the latter at just $40 billion.
 (Fast fashion was valued at $36 billion in 2019, according to ThredUp’s report, and the platform expects secondhand will slow the impact of fast fashion).

 Hot Topic: A New Ad Strategy is Emerging in a Post-Pandemic World